-I have been practicing yoga on and off for several years.
-My practice has included hot yoga, yin yoga, vinyasa flow, even a form of dance yoga known as buti yoga.
-When I lived in New York City, I had always wanted to visit Kripalu a yoga retreat center in Massachusetts.
-I moved to the South and had forgotten about this desire until I found myself back up North for a couple of weeks and within one hour by bus to Kripalu.
-I finally had the opportunity and I quickly went online to book a one week stay for their R&R package, retreat, relax, renew, and reconnect.
-It meant a week of as many yoga classes that I could take, organic meals meeting new people, evening musical entertainment, hiking, walking in their zen garden or just sitting by the lake.
-I was ready and envisioned my R&R would come from being in nature and all the yoga classes I would take.
+I have been practicing yoga on and off for years.
+My practice has included Hot and Yin Yoga, Vinyasa, even a form of dance movement known as Buti Yoga.
+When I lived in New York City, I had always wanted to visit Kripalu, a yoga center in Massachusetts.
+I moved to Georgia and had forgotten about this desire until I found myself back up North for a couple of weeks and within an hour by bus to Kripalu.
+I finally had the opportunity, and I booked a one-week stay for their R&R package.
+Kripalu Retreat and Renewal, time to relax and reconnect.
+It meant daily yoga and movement classes, organic meals, and meeting new people.
+I was ready.

 When I got to Kripalu, towering trees lined the long driveway.
-My excitement grew as I rounded the bend and the mountains of the Berkshires framed a lake that extended beyond what I could see.
-I checked the week’s schedule of yoga options, workshops, group hikes, guided kayaking and paddle boarding on the lake; rest and relaxation here I come, I thought.
-In my very first yoga class at Kripalu I unrolled my mat and waited to see if yoga on retreat felt any different than yoga at my hometown studio.
-It did, I think it was because it was away at this place surrounded by nature and part of this R&R I was seeking.
-Yoga class was followed by a long conversation with the people sitting closest to me.
-We did the usual introductions, where each of us called home and what had brought us to Kripalu.
-On my way to dinner that first night I passed a room with a sign on it that read, "Quiet Room, Eat in Silence”.
+My excitement grew as I rounded the bend and the mountains of the Berkshires came into view.
+I checked the week’s schedule of yoga options, workshops, group hikes, guided kayaking, and paddle boarding on the lake.
+Rest and relaxation, here I come, I thought.
+A lengthy conversation with the people sitting closest to me followed my first yoga class.
+On my way to dinner that night, I passed a room with a sign on it, “Quiet Room, Eat in Silence”.
 I couldn’t remember the last time I had eaten in silence.
-Home for me was a family of five and a job as a Youth Director of teenagers.
-In fact, I was just coming off of a six day trip to New York City with my students so my meal times were filled with lots of talking.
-I was intrigued by this room of silence but I sat at dinner and talked for the next hour with a college student from California and a mother of three from New York.
+Home for me was a family of five and a job as a youth director of teenagers.
+In fact, I was just coming off of a six-day trip to New York City with my students, so my meal times were filled with lots of talking.
+This room of silence intrigued me, but I sat at dinner and talked for the next hour with a college student from California and a mother of three.

-That first day when I walked into the “Quiet Room” for lunch, three hours into my week of silence, I was ready for this new challenge.
-By the third day I began to feel invisible, it was like I was participating but not really there.
-I started to worry that people would think that I was antisocial.
+Later, when I walked into the “Quiet Room” for lunch, three hours into my week of silence, I was ready for this new challenge.
+By the third morning, I began to feel invisible.
+It felt like I was taking part, but not really there.
+I worried people would think I was antisocial.
 I wanted to talk to someone about my journey, but I stopped myself.
-So, what I couldn’t speak I wrote about in my journal.
+So, what I couldn’t speak out loud, I wrote about in my journal.
 I relaxed and allowed myself to be fully present, paying attention to my surroundings with all my other senses.
-I found my voice on the page, writing in the sunroom at Kripalu, in their cafe, on “my” bench and in outdoor spaces that Kripalu has created for these moments of quiet and reflection.
+I found my voice on the page.
+I sat quietly writing in the sunroom at Kripalu, on “my” bench by the trees, and other outdoor spaces they had created for these moments of quiet and reflection.

-When the week was over, I had done it, I had gone silent for an entire week.
-I learned that when you go for a long period without talking, you physically lose your voice, you start to talk but no sound came out.
+When my week of silence was over, I tried to speak, but no sound came out.
 I had physically lost my voice.
-In that moment, I realized I had not let my own voice out for a long time, I had been so busy being what everyone else wanted me to be that I had lost me.
-I had hidden behind the words guilt, pain, fear, loss, criticism, resentment and carried them like a huge pack on my back.
-I had carried that heavy pack around for too long.
+In that moment, I realized I had not let my voice be heard long before my arrival to Kripalu.
+So busy being what everyone else wanted me to be, I had forgotten myself.
+I was so used to hiding behind the words guilt, pain, fear, loss, criticism, resentment, I carried them like an enormous pack on my back.
+I had dragged that heavy pack around for too long.
 It was time to let it go.

-The silence, had been a huge part of my R&R that week.
-In the silence I found my voice that is filled with passion, thoughtfulness and strength.
-I learned that I can speak without fear of judgment.
-I hold on to the voice that I found at Kripalu and these new words of self compassion: radiate, transformation, love, happiness and harmony.
+Silence had been a huge part of my R&R that week.
+In the quiet, I found my voice, one that is filled with passion, thoughtfulness and strength.
+I learned to speak without fear of judgment.
+I still hold on to the voice I discovered at Kripalu and these new words of self-compassion I carry with me: radiation, transformation, love, happiness and harmony.